11: A Warmer World- Temperature Effects On Chemical Reactions

 \end{equation}

-Hence, if a reaction has an activation energy Ea of about 54 kJ/mol, increasing the temperature from 295 to 305o C (i.e., by 10o C) doubles the reaction rate.
+Hence, if a reaction has an activation energy Ea of about 54 kJ/mol, increasing the temperature from 295 to 305 0C, (i.e., by 10 0C), doubles the reaction rate.

-Assuming that the activation energy is constant, the rate constants increase with temperature since a larger fraction of the molecules have the energy (> Ea) necessary to react.
+Assuming the activation energy is constant, the rate constants increase with temperature because a larger fraction of molecules has the energy (> Ea) required to react.
 This is illustrated in Figure \(\PageIndex{3}\) below.

 Figure \(\PageIndex{3}\): Plot of a Maxwell-Boltzmann distribution of speeds for different temperatures T=100K, T=1200K, T=5000K.
 Points along the curve show (1) most likely speed, (2) average speed, and (3) thermal speed (velocity that a particle in a system would have if its kinetic energy were equal to the average energy of all the particles of the system). https://commons.wikimedia.org/wiki/F...xis-labels.svg.
 Creative Commons Attribution-Share Alike 4.0 International license.

-Let's look a the brown vertical line around 950 m/s.
-If we take that as the activation energy, very few molecules in the blue distribution have the required kinetic energy > Eact.
+Let's look at the brown vertical line around 950 m/s.
+If we take that as the activation energy, very few molecules in the blue distribution have the required kinetic energy > Eact to overcome it.
 At progressively higher temperatures, great fractions (as measured by the area under the curve to the right of the dotted line at 950 m/s) have the required energy; hence, the rates increase with temperature.

 Table \(\PageIndex{1}\): Q10 = k2/k1 values at different temperatures T1 and T2 that differ by 10o C.

 We will see how this is important in biological settings in a bit.
-If Q10 = 1, the reaction is independent of temperature, and a Q10 <1 shows a reaction that is not functioning.
-An example might be an enzyme-catalyzed reaction in which the threshold is reached at a higher temperature T2 = T1+10, at which the enzymes lose an active conformation and start to unfold.
+If Q10 = 1, the reaction is independent of temperature, and a Q10 <1 indicates a reaction that is not functioning.
+An example might be an enzyme-catalyzed reaction in which the threshold is reached at a higher temperature, T2 = T1 + 10, at which the enzymes lose an active conformation and start to unfold.

 The same equation and the Q10parameters apply to enzyme-catalyzed reactions.
 The activation energies (Ea) for four enzymes involved in the degradation of lignocellulose in the surface soil and subsoil are shown in Table \(\PageIndex{2}\) below.
 The enzymes include two hydrolases, β-glucosidase (BG) and cellobiohydrolase (CB), which cleave cellulose, and two oxidases, peroxidase (PER) and phenol oxidase (POX), which help degrade lignin.
 The average Ea for these enzymes is about 44.7 kJ/mol, similar to the example in Table 1 above.